477th Tactical Fighter Squadron: World War II training operations

+The 477th Bombardment Squadron was activated on 17 July 1942 at Barksdale Field, Louisiana as one of the original components of the 335th Bombardment Group, and was equipped with Martin B-26 Marauders.
+The 476th acted as a Replacement Training Unit (RTU) for the B-26.

+However, the Army Air Forces (AAF) found that standard military units, whose manning was based on relatively inflexible tables of organization were not well adapted to the training mission.
+Accordingly, in the spring of 1944, the 335th Group, its components and supporting units at Barksdale, were disbanded on 1 May and replaced by the 331st AAF Base Unit (Medium, Bombardment).
+The squadron was replaced by Section U of the new base unit.

 Fighter operations

 The 477th Fighter-Bomber Squadron was activated at Clovis Air Force Base, New Mexico in October 1957 as the fourth North American F-100 Super Sabre of the 312th Tactical Fighter Wing.
 The squadron deployed to Turkey for NATO rotational commitments.
 The squadron was inactivated in 1959 and transferred its personnel and equipment to the 481st Tactical Fighter Squadron when the 27th Tactical Fighter Wing moved on paper from Bergstrom Air Force Base, Texas to Cannon to replace the 312th Wing.